 Making boxed cakes or following a simple recipe with little to no decorative work can be achieved in an hour or two.
 However, crafting elaborate cakes with delicate details can take a day or two, maybe more depending on the scale of the cake design.
 The bigger the cake, the longer it’ll take to make, from baking and prepping to covering and decorating.
 Any high-quality cake shop will take as much time as they need to create a cake that fits their client’s needs.

-Located in the Kerrisdale neighbourhood of Vancouver, British Columbia, Sweet E’s Pastries and Sweets is a unique cake shop and pastry boutique.
+Located in the Kerrisdale neighborhood of Vancouver, British Columbia, Sweet E’s Pastries and Sweets is a unique cake shop and pastry boutique.
 Since opening our doors in 2005, our cake artists have been designing playful, yet modern creations for our unique clientele.
 If you’re interested in ordering custom cookies or a large number of baked goods, call us and visit our website at https://sweet-e.ca/.